-- Constant renewables, such as geothermal;
+- constant renewables, such as geothermal

-- Utility-scale storage, such as pumped hydro and molten salt;
+- utility-scale storage, such as pumped hydro and molten salt

-- Small-scale storage, such as batteries; and
+- small-scale storage, such as batteries

-- Demand-response tools, such as smart thermostats and smart appliances, to mediate peaks in demand.
+- demand-response tools, such as smart thermostats and smart appliances, to mediate peaks in demand.

 Flexibility also depends on strong transmission and distribution networks—the connective tissue between generation and consumption.
 Where the grid spans larger geographies and more electricity sources, it can essentially even out the total output of renewables, reducing extremes in variability.
 Weather forecasting and prediction are also important tools to manage wind and solar generation.